 Immigrating to a new country is a very big step to take, whether it’s by yourself or with your family.
 There are many questions that arise when thinking of a country to move to.
-The two main contenders that many people consider are Canada and Australia.
+The two popular contenders that many people consider are Canada and Australia.

 The best way to understand the main differences when it comes to immigration between the two countries is to compare the more popular immigration programs they have to offer.

 The first two programs we’ll compare are Canada’s Federal Skilled Worker Program and Australia’s Skilled Independent visa (subclass 189) as both these programs aim to invite foreign skilled workers as permanent residents.
+Then we'll look at the Provincial Nominee Program in Canada and the Skilled Nominated visa (subclass 190) in Australia, as well.

 Federal Skilled Worker Program